Domain Adaptation under Missingness Shift: Discussion

-Beyond the DAMS with UCAR setting, there are several open avenues for further research in domain adaptation under missingness shift.
-While we explored the case of underreporting completely at random, this assumption is likely too strong to hold in practice.
-Doctors often take measurements as part of the diagnostic process, and when available, missing data indicators have been shown to be highly informative of outcomes \cite{lipton2016modeling}.
-In survey data, important yet sensitive questions may be underreported based on a variety of factors, including the underreported variable itself.
-Allowing missingness mechanisms to depend on other variables is an important next step that brings us closer to real settings, where data collection processes often depend on aspects of the data.
+Beyond the UCAR setting, there are several open avenues for further research in domain adaptation under missingness shift.
+Allowing underreporting to depend on other covariates would significantly broaden the set of applicable real-world cases, as doctors often take certain measurements as needed in their diagnostic process.
 Moreover, future works could explore other variations of graphical model structures (Figure \ref{fig:dgp}) for expressing models of missingness shift.